dfrdn/gulapa-law/content/practice-areas/i-tech-intellectual-property.md

   mostly in the software industry, who constantly seek legal advice on IP protection and licensing in the Philippines and in foreign jurisdiction.
 notables:
-  - " The new Philippine ePassport Project"
+  - ' The new Philippine ePassport Project'
-  - " Research and Technology Laboratories, Inc."
+  - ' Research and Technology Laboratories, Inc.'
 contact:
   - aris-l-gulapa
+offices:
+  - manila
 ---